 He is a registered architect in Berlin.
 Born in Hamburg, Wang studied architecture at the Bartlett School, University College London.
 From 1989 to 1995 he was in partnership with John Southall.
 Together with Nadir Tharani, he was founding co-editor of 9H Magazine (1979-1995), with Richard Burdett, he was co-director of the 9H Gallery (1985-1990), and director of the German Architecture Museum (1995-2000).

-With Michael Benedikt, Kevin Alter and Barbara Hoidn, he is on the editorial board of the O'Neil Ford Monograph and Duograph Series, jointly published by UTSOA and Wasmuth.
+He initiated the O'Neil Ford Monograph and Duograph Series, jointly published by UTSOA and Wasmuth Zohlen, Berlin.

 - Bartlett School, University College, London